Jackson Heights–Roosevelt Avenue/74th Street station: 1940s and 1950s

-In August 1951, the New York City Board of Transportation approved the installation of six elevators at the Roosevelt Avenue/74th Street station.
+As part of the unification of the New York City Subway system, free transfers between the BMT/IRT and IND stations commenced on July 1, 1948; initially, passengers were issued paper tickets.
+On October 17, 1949, the joint BMT/IRT operation of the Flushing Line ended, and the line became the responsibility of the IRT.
+In August 1951, the New York City Board of Transportation approved the installation of six escalators at the Roosevelt Avenue/74th Street station.
 The $965,000 contract called for one escalator between the IND mezzanine and either of the IND platforms; two escalators between the IND and IRT mezzanines; and one escalator between the IRT mezzanine and either of the IRT platforms.
 In 1956, the New York City Transit Authority announced that it would open a request for proposal for additional escalators between the IRT and IND stations.
 At the time, the station had six exits, but only one token booth in the IND mezzanine, which led to severe congestion during rush hours.